 Reasons of Signing an NDA

-A business has to share their app idea to an app development company when hiring them for the app development.
+A business has to share their app idea to an app development company when hiring them for the development work.
 While sharing information to the mobile application development companies, business often wishes to protect their sensitive or confidential data from third-party access.
-Signing an NDA for mobile apps with the mobile application development companies lets them get a kind of surety that their data will not be misused by the third-party.
+Signing an NDA for mobile apps with the development companies lets them get a kind of surety that their data will not be misused by the third-party.

-Here are other reasons why business signs NDA for mobile apps:
+Here are some other reasons why business signs NDA for mobile apps:

 - If business has a crucial proprietary information that needs a complete protection.